-7.3.2.8 Unit 8 - Modifications to existing Athy-Portlaoise 110kV line
+5.3.2.8 Unit 8 'Modifications to existing Athy-Portlaoise 110kV line'

-The existing Athy-Portlaoise 110kV line does not traverse any curtilage associated with any protected structures ("curtilage" is generally taken to mean the area of land around and directly related to the building).
+The existing Athy-Portlaoise 110kV line does not traverse any curtilage associated with any protected structures (Curtilage is not defined in the Planning and Development Act, but is generally taken to mean the area of land around and directly related to the building.
+For example, a range of farm buildings could be considered within the curtilage of a protected farmhouse, as could be a lodge or gate house if the principal house is protected.
+Boundary walls or fencing may also be considered as part of the curtilage of a building).